42c-arhayem/checkout-workshop/README.md

 ## Get started (developer mode) ##
 To make it easy during a demo to modify the API source code and rerun a Conformance Scan test, the project uses nodemon to automatically update the running backend server whenever changes are made to the API code.
 This requires separating the application and database deployments.

+1. Clone this repository to your local machine
-1. If not already available locally, build a local version of the database docker container; which includes some seed data:
+2. If not already available locally, build a local version of the database docker container; which includes some seed data:
 ```
 cd database-setup
 docker build .